Bay Area Rapid Transit rolling stock: Decommissioning

 If Federal Transit Administration funds were used in the purchase of a vehicle and that vehicle is deemed to have a value over $5,000 at the time of sale, the FTA is entitled to a reimbursement proportional to its contribution to that vehicle when it was initially bought.
 This applies even if the car is donated free of charge.

-The older cars began retirement in November 2019 when Car 2528 (a C2 car) was the first released from BART ownership.
-The car was removed from service in 2014 by which time it had run 2000000 mi and was held in reserve for spare parts.
-Four additional C2 cars, three B2 cars, and two C1 cars (totalling ten cars) were additionally sent to the Schnitzer Steel facility in Oakland to be evaluated and recycled.
+The older cars began retirement in November 2019 when car 2528 - a C2 car - was the first released from BART ownership.
+The car had been removed from service in 2014, by which time it had run 2000000 mi and was held in reserve for spare parts.
+Four additional C2 cars, three B2 cars, and two C1 cars (totalling ten cars) were also sent to the Schnitzer Steel facility in Oakland to be evaluated and recycled.

 BART strategically targeted the C2 cars to be the first in the legacy fleet to be completely decommissioned.
 The C2 cars had a multitude of issues including HVAC units that were the most likely in the fleet to break down, passenger doors that would often come off their tracks, and operator cabs with windows that would frequently fail and windshield wipers that would become stuck.
 By August 2021, all 80 of the C2 cars had been scrapped.
+Starting in late 2021, BART targeted the remaining C1 cars for decommissioning.
+By June 2023, all C1 cars had been decommissioned, and by May 2024, all but two cars had been scrapped, with only one remaining on the property.
+The surviving cars are 329, currently at the Western Railway Museum, and 323, which is owned by the Hayward Fire Department, who has placed it on a section of elevated trackage at their training center on the southern portion of the Hayward Executive Airport.

-Starting in late 2021, BART plans to target the remaining C1 cars for decommissioning.
-In March 2022, BART announced eight finalists for receipt of decommissioned cars.
-Planned reuses include a museum at the Oakland Coliseum, a short-term rental, bars, and training facilities for firefighters in Hayward and Concord; an A, B, and C car will go to the Western Railway Museum.
+The decommissioning of the legacy fleet was complete by September 11, 2023, by which point they no longer operated as part of regularly scheduled operations.
+However, the agency kept legacy cars on hand for occasional supplement service, such as on days with major events or during a service disruption.
+Due to reduced ridership in the wake of the COVID-19 pandemic in the United States, full-length trains did not typically fill up, so BART chose to retire the legacy fleet and operate shorter trains with the intention of cutting costs and improving user experience.
+BART hosted a retirement ceremony for the legacy fleet on April 20, 2024, with trains running on the MacArthur–Fremont segment (the first segment of BART to open).
+This was the final revenue operation of the A, B, and C cars.